-In the authorization process, CNCAN pays due attention to the effective protection of workers, public and environment.
-The authorization is granted only if the internationally recognized criteria and standards are observed.
+In the licensing process, CNCAN pays due attention to the effective protection of workers, public and environment.
+The licence is granted only if the internationally recognized criteria and standards are observed.

 In order to protect adequately the public health and the environment during the normal operation of the spent fuel management facility, the dose estimate and monitoring are based on the analysis of the external effective doses and of the (internal) committed effective doses for members of critical groups for all radiation pathways.
 These analyses are performed according to methods and procedures recommended in IAEA and in other western regulations.
 The result of the analyses leads to derived emission limits for the effluents, and the monitoring program of the environment shall demonstrate that the derived emission limits are observed both in normal operation and during events with relative high probability of occurrence.

-Regarding the assumed accident scenario and the scope of the emergency plan it shall be mentioned that the Initial Nuclear Safety Analysis Report, the Preliminary Nuclear Safety Analysis Report, and the Final Safety Analysis Report for a spent fuel management facility have chapters regarding the assessment of natural effects (e.g. earthquakes, natural fire, flooding, snow) and of the man made effects (e.g. explosions, air plane crashes).
+Regarding the assumed accident scenario and the scope of the emergency plan it shall be mentioned that the Initial Nuclear Safety Analysis Report, the Preliminary Nuclear Safety Analysis Report, and the Final Safety Analysis Report for a spent fuel management facility have chapters regarding the assessment of natural effects (e.g. earthquakes, natural fire, flooding, snow) and of the manmade effects (e.g. explosions, air plane crashes).

-The above documents include accident analyses, according to the requirements of the IAEA applicable recommendations and to the applicable requirements of the other international regulations that are used in the licensing process, like US Regulatory Guides and NUREGs, as well as to the supplementary requirements issued by CNCAN.
+The above documents include accident analyses, according to the CNCAN requirements.
 For the Design Basis Accidents, the doses shall remain below specified values, while, in order to prepare the emergency plan, Beyond Design Basis Accidents are analyzed.
-For example CNCAN asked that the Preliminary Safety Analysis Report for the authorization of the construction of the Spent Fuel Dry Storage of CNE Cernavoda addresses an air plane crash on the storage and this requirement was implemented.
+For example CNCAN asked that the Preliminary Safety Analysis Report for the construction licence of the Spent Fuel Dry Storage of CNE Cernavoda addresses an air plane crash on the storage and this requirement was implemented.